 At Freemantle we:

 Children’s mental health and well-being, as you may have come across in the news quite frequently recently, is being reported on more and more.
 With a range of issues surrounding social media, self-esteem, social mobility and diet, among many others, it is clear that there is a nationwide concern emerging around children’s mental health.

 In addition, whole academy approaches such as assemblies and circle time sessions are used to further develop the pupils’ knowledge of strategies.
-Whole academy events are held including Time to Talk Day in February, Mental Health Awareness Week in May, World Mental Health Day in October, and Anti-bullying Week in November.
+Whole academy events are held including Children's Mental Health Week and Anti-bullying Week each week.
 During these events, the focus is on mindfulness and resilience with the purpose of teaching children strategies for dealing with anxiety and copying with changes.

 Tips for Parents/Carers:

 4 ways to support a child with anxiety